 How to Deal With Debt Collectors (When You Just Can’t Pay)

 Debt collectors can be pretty persistent.
 After all, it’s their job to get you to pay up.
-If a debt collector has you on speed dial, knowing your rights and your options can help you cope.
+If a debt collector is harassing you, knowing your rights and your options can help you cope.

 Do you qualify for debt relief?